Pierfrancesco95/Portfolio/README.md

 ####  03 Project: "Power BI Dashboard: Sales Analysis - Videogames sales"

-The goal of this project is to .... (draft description).
+The goal of this project is to represent useful business insights about "Videogames sales at 2016" database using Power BI to make some dashboards.
+In particular, I decided to make a comparison among Videogames generation (6th, 7th and 8th ones) focusing on the most famous not-portable platforms of the main players in the industry (Nintendo, Sony and Microsoft).